 In the pre-war period, Japan had an aggressive reproductive policy.
 Child bearing was encouraged and mothers who had many babies were praised and respected.
 Japan's Penal Code penalized abortions, which is still valid.
-On the other hand, Japan had the National Eugenics Act, which authorized forced sterilization to persons with intellectual disability.
+On the other hand, Japan had the National Eugenics Act, which authorized forced sterilization to persons with hereditary diseases (a total of 435 sterilizations were performed between 1941 and 45).
 At that time, eugenics was supported by many countries and Japan was simply no exception.

 In the post-war period, Japan's reproductive policy was changed dramatically.
-The government was keen on controlling population growth and abortions which had hitherto been prohibited was legalized by the enactment of the Eugenics Protection Act in 1948.
-The act was a successor of the pre-war National Eugenics Act and maintained clauses on forced sterilization.
+The government was keen on controlling population growth, and abortions which had hitherto been prohibited was legalized by the enactment of the Eugenics Protection Act in 1948.
+The act was a successor of the pre-war National Eugenics Act and 1500 expanded clauses on forced sterilization 1200 from hereditary diseases to include psychiatric disability and Hansen 600 people with disability were forced to sterilize.
+Approximately 14000 people were forced to sterilize between 1949 and 1994 (in addition, approximately 800, 000 voluntary sterilizations were performed).
+However, it is noteworthy that the motives behind such forced sterilization were different from those in the prewar period.
+Applications for forced sterilization were requested by relatives, who did not welcome the burden of raising "unwanted" children.